 Sonic boom footprints were computed separately for the Starship and Super Heavy booster (after separation) for their reentries from LEO and descent/landings.
-The Starship landing is planned to occur at LZ-1 at CCAFS or downrange on a droneship.
-The potential for land landings of Starship at LC-39A will require additional analysis to fully assess the potential impacts to NASA programs, facilities, personnel and operations.
+The Starship landing would occur at LC-39A, LZ-1 at CCAFS or downrange on a droneship.
+Prior to implementation of the Starship/Super Heavy, additional analyses would be performed for each landing location to ascertain flight safety risks to KSC and CCAFS programs, facilities, personnel and operations..
 Sonic boom footprints were computed using PCBoom and are shown in (Figures 3-7, 3-8, and 3-9).